-Green Belt Assessment - Springwell Village Area Description and location of Green Belt
+Green Belt Assessment - Springwell Village Area

 This portion of Green Belt is located to the north-west of Washington, and south-east of Gateshead, fully surrounding Springwell Village.
 It helps to physically separate Washington from Gateshead.
 The hamlet of Mount Lonnen lies fully within the Green Belt.
 The Green Belt helps to create a strategic Green Infrastructure corridor from Lamesley and Birtley north-east to Follingsby and Boldon.